 Written By Christopher Luard

-Those of us living in America in the current political climate have been given a rare gift.
+Those of us living in America in the current political climate has been given a rare gift.
 At this time we are faced with the unique opportunity to come together through compassion, empathy, and understanding.

 This can only happen however if we say a resounding, powerful “NO” to either the current administration or those who protest the current administration, and do so without allowing that “NO” to enhance, strengthen, add to, build, or somehow reinforce our sense of “I”.
 This can be quite challenging to do.
 Our sense of “I” thrives off of and feeds itself on the sense of “other”.